-One more site with UK origins and has a moderate amount of Revit BIM models available for free.
-Mostly focused on interiors, the majority of content is IFC compliant.
+One more site with UK origins, has a moderate amount of Revit BIM models available for free.
+Mostly focused on interiors, and the majority of content is IFC compliant.
 There’s also the ability to add specific items to your own dashboard that is created when you sign up in your bimbox account.

 An assortment of Revit Families specifically for the workplace category (office furniture and similar).
 A number of free Revit Families is also available, as well as manufacturer-specific collections and a few other options.

 BIMstore is another answer to the question of “What is BIM in Revit?”, offering BIM-related content with three main formats: Revit, Microstation and ArchiCAD.
 Registration is necessary to download the content.
 The object collections are curated and change regularly, and there’s a long list of manufacturers, each with their own Revit BIM models.

 Hosting a lot of SketchUp content, but there’s an assertment of Revit families as well.
 A surprisingly wide range of products, as well as the various filtering options like file types, brands, and so on.
 Each file can also be downloaded in a plethora of different software-specific file formats.

 As you can see, there are a plethora of different resources that offer free Revit families, so it’s not that hard to find exactly what you need without paying for it.